-Conservation Action Indicators of Effectiveness Creation of Vegetative/ Forest Before/ after photos of project site; Buffers along Streams or Wetlands Photos documenting changes as vegetation matures over multiple years; Before/ after measurements of sedimentation immediately downstream of site; and Changes in the number and diversity of species utilizing the site.
-Installation of Living Shorelines Before/ after photos of project site; Photos documenting changes as vegetation matures over multiple years; Before/ after measurements of shoreline loss; and • Before/ after comparison of the number and diversity of species utilizing the site.
+Conservation Action Indicators of Effectiveness Creation of Vegetative/ Forest Buffers along Streams or Wetlands Before/ after photos of project site; Photos documenting changes as vegetation matures over multiple years; Before/ after measurements of sedimentation immediately downstream of site; and Changes in the number and diversity of species utilizing the site.
 Control of Invasive Plants Before/ after photos of project site; Photos documenting changes as restored vegetation matures over multiple years; and Before/ after comparison of the number and diversity of species utilizing the site.
-Remove Cattle from Streams Before/ after photos of project site; Photos of alternative watering systems (if appropriate) Photos documenting changes in shoreline as restored vegetation matures over multiple years; Before/ after comparison of sediment and water chemistry immediately downstream of site; and Before/ after comparison of the number and diversity of species utilizing the site.
-Creating or Improving Open Before/after photos of project site; Habitats Photos documenting changes to the site as the vegetation matures; and Before/ after comparison of the number and diversity of species utilizing the site.
+Remove Cattle from Streams Before/ after photos of project site; Photos of alternative watering systems (if appropriate); Photos documenting changes in shoreline as restored vegetation matures over multiple years; Before/ after comparison of sediment and water chemistry immediately downstream of site; and Before/ after comparison of the number and diversity of species utilizing the site.
+Creating or Improving Open Habitats Before/after photos of project site; Photos documenting changes to the site as the vegetation matures; and Before/ after comparison of the number and diversity of species utilizing the site.